Mindy Lewis: 1990–1997

 Scared that Alex would do everything in her power to break them up, a desperate Mindy broke into Cedars and changed the results to show that Alex was not Nick's mother.
 At this point, Roger wanted to make peace with Mindy and although she refused at first, she changed her mind when Roger publicly turned against the Spauldings.
-In addition, Mindy wanted to get pregnant by Nick but didn't succeed.
+In addition, Mindy wanted to get pregnant by Nick but did not succeed.
 One day at the beach, Mindy met an unknown woman and befriended her, and saw the same woman again on a party at the Blue Moon.
 Mindy learned that the woman was an old friend's of Nick from Cambrai named Eve Guthrie.
 In the meantime, Mindy got a letter from Eric who wanted to come to Mindy and Nick's wedding since he thought that Mindy had told Nick the truth.
 A panicked Mindy burned the letter but Dylan caught her and tried to get her to tell Nick everything.
 Mindy scratched the white out off Mary's photo to get the date back, but just as she was about to tell Nick the truth, Eve interrupted and convinced Nick to go to Cambrai to save her husband, Paul.
-Finally, on the day of their wedding, Nick didn't show up and Alex confronted Mindy and convinced Mindy that Nick had left her to be with Eric in Paris because he'd learned about her schemes.
-Alex also had Mary's photo and since the Spaulding Jet returned without Nick, Mindy thought that he'd left her.
+Finally, on the day of their wedding, Nick did not show up and Alex confronted Mindy and convinced Mindy that Nick had left her to be with Eric in Paris because he had learned about her schemes.
+Alex also had Mary's photo and since the Spaulding Jet returned without Nick, Mindy thought that he had left her.
 Unable to face him, Mindy wrote Nick a letter in which she confessed everything, she returned her engagement ring in the envelope and left Springfield without a trace.